thkuo/CompositeDatatypeTree/README.md

 Overview:
 1. Contents
 2. Prerequisities and Installation
+3. Contact
 ---

 ### Contents

 This repository contains the methodology of the phylogenetic tree research.
-For an overview about the data of each application in this paper, please visit the `paper_figs.html` files.
+For an overview about the data of each application in this paper, please visit the `bin/paper_figs.html` files.
 To apply the composite datatype inference to the other datasets, please visit `tree_inference/`.

     .
     ├── tree_inference # workflows of the composite datatype method
     ├── transmission_simulator #the scripts for simulating the phylogenetic tree, genomes, and gene presence or absence patterns in the scenario of outbreak
     ├── envs/ # yaml files for conda environments
+    ├── Pseudomonas/ # methods and results of the Pseudomonas aeruginosa dataset ├── bin/
+            ├── paper_figs.html # the visualizations with R
+        ├── data/ # sampling locations
+        └── results/
+          ├── nuc.var.aln # the nucleotide alignment
+          ├── gpa.var.aln # the gene presence/absence alignment
+          ├── nuc_tr.nwk # the nucleotide tree
+          └── cd_tr.nwk # the composite datatype tree
+    ├── Klebsiella # methods and results of the Klebsiella pneumoniae dataset ├── bin/
+            ├── paper_figs.html # the visualizations with R
+            ├── transmission_ana/ # the BEAST2 and TransPhylo methods
+            └── nuc_permutation/ # the methods of nucleotide replacement test
+        └── results/
+            ├── nuc.var.aln # the nucleotide alignment
+            ├── gpa.var.aln # the gene presence/absence alignment
+            ├── nuc_tr.nwk # the nucleotide tree
+            ├── cd_tr.nwk # the composite datatype tree
+            ├── transmission_ana/ # the BEAST2 and TransPhylo results
+            └── nuc_permutation/ # the results from nucleotide replacement test
-    ├── Benchmarking/ # methods and results of simulating and analysing the Streptococcus pneumoniae dataset ├── bin/
+    └── Benchmarking/ # methods and results of simulating and analysing the Streptococcus pneumoniae dataset ├── bin/
             ├── paper_figs.html # the visualizations with R
             ├── cutoffs/ # methods and results from the iteration with different cutoffs of log-lieklihood scores